michalbiesek/elastified-appscope/README.md

       - 10070:10070
 ```

-What this does is to set destination path for data sent by AppScope (running on the host) to `tcp://127.0.0.1:10070`.
+What this does is to set the destination path for data sent by AppScope (running on the host) to `tcp://127.0.0.1:10070`.

 ### Building